 The 10 Best Screen Houses

 This wiki has been updated 31 times since it was first published in March of 2017.
 Ideal for camping or adding a protected space to your yard or patio, one of these convenient screen houses will come in handy during the warm, bug-ridden months.
 Our selection includes options made with durable frames and fade-resistant fabrics that can withstand harsh sunlight.
 Some offer adjustable heights and detachable roofs, and others allow for easy portability.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes